DSC-SPIDAL/mlcommons-cosmoflow/README.md

 git clone https://github.com/mlcommons/hpc.git
 ln -s $PROJECT/hpc/cosmoflow $PROJECT/mlcommons-cosmoflow/.
 ```

-`
+These lines essentially create a Project directory with a soft link to the `hpc` cosmoflow inside `mlcommons-cosmoflow`.
+When accessing cosmoflow resources in the future make sure to remember to cd to the `$PROJECT` directory.
-These lines essentially create a Project directory and create a hyperlink to them in order to make it easier to cd to it.
+The above lines will take about 8 mins in total.

 # Get the Data